SiriDB/go-siridb-connector/README.md

 _Go SiriDB Connector_ can be used to communicate with a single SiriDB server and a more advanced client is provided which can connect to multiple SiriDB servers so queries and inserts are balanced.

 ### Single connection
+This is some example code for how to use the Go-SiriDB-Connector as a single connection.
 ```go
 package main